 At this point, the Submitting CR can no longer Withdraw the issue.

-NOTE: After the initial “Begin Working” is selected and the “Withdraw” is not available or the issue is not in a “Regaining Transaction Submitted (PC)”, “Unexecutable (PC)”, or “Complete” state, if the submitting MP feels a resolution is no longer needed, the “Close” button can be selected.
+NOTE: After the initial Begin Working is selected and the Withdraw is not available or the issue is not in a Regaining Transaction Submitted (PC), Unexecutable (PC), or Complete state, if the submitting MP feels a resolution is no longer needed, the Close button can be selected.
 Comments will be required with this transition.
 All work will stop on the issue at this point.

 CR2 (Gaining CR) will select Begin Working and click Agree if the Losing CR and TDSP were not each afforded a full business hour to review the original MarkeTrak issue, as detailed in RMG 7.16.4.3.3(2).

-If CR2 (Gaining CR) determines that this issue is not valid, they have the option to select “Unexecutable” to stop the Inadvertent Gain process.
-Unexecutable Reason is required, enter one of the following:
+If CR2 (Gaining CR) determines that this issue is not valid, they have the option to select Unexecutable to stop the Inadvertent Gain process.
+Unexecutable Reason is required.

-Valid Reject Reasons within the Inadvertent Losing sub-type, applicable to this process are as indicated in RMG Section 7.3.2.4(1):
+Valid Reject Reasons within the Inadvertent Losing sub-type, applicable to this process are as indicated in RMG Section 7.3.2.6: